JerJohn15/stock-quotes-and-recco/README.md

 **Note**: Windows users might get thrown an error about node not being able to find the 'server.js' file.
 As an alternative, you can run **'webpack && node server.js'**.

--If you want to sync your fork with the master repo, read [syncing a fork](https://help.github.com/articles/syncing-a-fork/).
+If you want to sync your fork with the master repo, read [syncing a fork](https://help.github.com/articles/syncing-a-fork/).